 Your School's Guide to Writing the Perfect Blog PostSeptember 18, 2017

-Blogs are an excellent medium for sharing regular updates of varying lengths and levels of importance on your school’s website.
+Blogs are an excellent medium for keeping your school community updated, but they can also provide informative and helpful content that engages prospective parents (also known as inbound marketing).
 For schools who are new to blogging, or who just want some tips and hints, we’ve put together this guide for writing school blog posts.